 All flights will occur over private or controlled access property with the property owner's prior consent and knowledge.
-Filming will be of people who have also consented to being filmed or otherwise have agreed to be in the area where filming will take place.
+Video recording will be of people who have also consented to being video recorded or otherwise have agreed to be in the area where the video recording will take place.

-Satisfaction of the criteria provided in Section 333 of the Reform Act of 2012--size, weight, speed, operating capabilities, proximity to airports and populated areas and operation within visual line of sight and national security - provide more than adequate justification for the grant of the requested exemptions allowing commercial operation of applicant's UAS in the motion picture and television industry pursuant to the Manual appended hereto.
+Satisfaction of the criteria provided in Section 333 of the Reform Act of 2012 - size, weight, speed, operating capabilities, proximity to airports and populated areas, as well as operation within visual line of sight and national security - provide more than adequate justification for the grant of the requested exemptions allowing commercial operation of applicant's UAS in the motion picture and television industry pursuant to the Manual appended hereto.